About Aryeh Kaufman

 Aryeh focuses his practice on cross-border investigations, financial crime and complex commercial disputes.

-Representing a global financial institution in connection with alleged manipulation of currency markets, including regulatory inquiries from around the world including the US Department of Justice, the Commodity Futures Trading Commission, worldwide banking regulators, the UK Financial Conduct Authority and the New York Department of Financial Services.
+- Representing a global financial institution in connection with alleged manipulation of currency markets, including regulatory inquiries from around the world including the DOJ, the Commodity Futures Trading Commission, global banking regulators, the UK Financial Conduct Authority and the New York Department of Financial Services.

-Representing a global investment bank in multiple disputes over the sale of complex structured products to institutional investors who claim they were misled concerning the nature of the products.
+- Representing a global investment bank in multiple disputes over the sale of complex structured products to institutional investors who claim they were misled regarding the nature of the products.

 - Advising major telecommunications companies and mobile network operators on the impact of US export controls restrictions and technology controls on global operations.

 - BA, magna cum laude, philosophy and psychology, Columbia University.

 - Admitted to practice in New York and before the United States district courts for the Southern and Eastern districts of New York.